ezackr/BookBae/README.md

 ### Reports:

 The *Reports* folder stores the weekly project report markdown files.
 These reports provide status updates for the TAs and outlines the next project meeting.
 Additionally, the reports have weekly goals, progress reports, and future goals for next week.

 ## Other:

 ### Branch Protection:

 This project has implemented branch protection.
 Contributors to the main branch must submit requests for their code to be reviewed before merging into the main branch.

+### Milestones:

+The main BookBae project has a "Projects" tab which outlines the milestones within the course (e.g., System Architecture, Testing, etc.).
+Each project milestone will detail the individual/group tasks necessary, as well as a task's status.